gbmhunter/AltiumScriptCentral/README.rst

 File: :code:`src/Tools/CurrentCalculator.vbs`

-Allows the user to calculate the the maximum allowed current of a particular track on a PCB for a given temperature rise.
+Allows the user to calculate the the maximum allowed current of a particular track or via on a PCB for a given temperature rise.
 Calculated in accordance with the equations in IPC-2221A Section 6.2 (formerly IPC-D-275).

 Based on the calculator found at `http://www.mbedded.ninja/online-calculators/pcb-design/track-width-calculator
 <http://www.mbedded.ninja/online-calculators/pcb-design/track-width-calculator>`_.